To be eligible for unemployment insurance (UI) benefit payments, you must:

 - You must report all wages earned each week, even if you won’t be paid until later.
 This includes tips, commissions, bonuses, show-up time, military reserve pay, board, and lodging.

 - You must be able and available for work each week.
-This means you have no illness, injury, or personal circumstances that would keep you from working.
+This means you have no illness, injury, or personal circumstances that would keep you from working full time.

 - Refusing an offer of work may result in denial of UI benefits.